 - Identified a novel approach to treating bacterial infections that was adopted as a best practice in clinical care

-In 2016 – 2017, Cystic Fibrosis Canada is funding more than $5.1 million in leading-edge research, supporting 52 research projects, 19 fellowship and studentship training awards, two national core facilities, and targeted research programs and partnerships aimed at advancing CF knowledge and achieving excellence in the quality of care for CF patients.
+In 2019 – 2020, Cystic Fibrosis Canada has committed $4.1 million to support leading-edge research, including 40 research projects, 19 fellowship and studentship training awards, two national core facilities, and targeted research programs and partnerships aimed at advancing CF knowledge, developing future CF researchers, and achieving excellence in the quality of care for CF patients.